HM-DTLab-SoSe21-JimmaNeo/SoSe21-JimmaNeo-project_b/documentation/markdowns/04_architecture.md

 ## Software Architecture
 JimmaNeo is implemented as an ASP.NET Core web application and follows the REST design principles.
-Therefore, the persistence and logic is separated from the frontend and implemented in the backend, known as server-client-model.
+Therefore, the persistence and logic is separated from the frontend and implemented in the backend, known as client-server-model.
 The communication between frontend and backend uses HTTP requests and resources are delivered in JavaScript Object Notation (JSON).

 ![Server Client Model](../images/client_server.png)